AHCO Investors Have Opportunity to Lead AdaptHealth Corp. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-27, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AdaptHealth Corp. ("AdaptHealth" or the "Company") (NASDAQ: AHCO).
+LOS ANGELES, Nov.
+30, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AdaptHealth Corp. ("AdaptHealth" or the "Company") (NASDAQ: AHCO).

 Class Period: August 4, 2020 – February 27, 2023